PereViader/ManualDi/README.md

 ### MethodAsync
 (**ManualDi.Async only)

 The instance is created using the provided async delegate.

-The container and a cancellation token is passed in as a parameter, allowing it to resolve any required dependencies and handle cancellation.
+The delegate receives the container as a parameter, allowing it to resolve any required dependencies.

-Note: All asynchronous `From` configuration methods end up calling this one
+The delegate also receives a cancellation token.
+That cancellation token will be canceled instantly when the container is disposed.

 ```csharp
 b.Bind<T>().Default().FromMethodAsync(async (c, ct) => {